The ISLPR® test is like no other English test available in Australia.

 Why?
 Unlike other English tests, the ISLPR® is a personal, one-to-one English test.
-This means, the content of the test is specific to your needs.
+This means, the content of the test is specific to your background and needs.

 For example, if you are required to complete an ISLPR® test to become a registered teacher in Australia, the content of your ISLPR® test will be based on teaching related topics.
 Similarly, if you need to do an English test to gain entry into a Bachelor of Business, the content of your ISLPR® test will be based on business related topics.